vipinsun/TokenTaxonomyFramework-pub/token-taxonomy.md

 ### Non-fungible

-Non-fungible token is unique.
+A non-fungible token is unique.
 Hence a non-fungible token is not interchangeable with other tokens of the same type as they typically have different values.
-A property title is a good example of a non-fungible token where the title to a broken-down shack is not of the same value as a mansion.
+A property title is a good example of a non-fungible token where the title to a broken-down shack is not of the same value as as the title to a mansion.

 A fungible token is identified by **&tau;<sub>N</sub>**.